View Organizational Chart

 Office of the Sheriff

-The Sheriff provides the overall leadership, strategic direction and management for the Sheriff’s Office.
-The Sheriff is charged with the responsibility of maintaining the public peace and protecting the lives and property of all citizens in Seminole County.
-The Sheriff serves as the chief law enforcement officer of the county and his four main responsibilities while serving the public are: conservator of the peace, chief correctional officer, chief bailiff, and executive officer of circuit and county courts.
+The Sheriff provides the overall leadership, strategic direction, and management for the Sheriff’s Office.
+The Sheriff is charged with the responsibility of maintaining public peace and protecting the lives and property of all citizens in Seminole County.
+The Sheriff serves as the chief law enforcement officer of the county, and his four main responsibilities while serving the public are: conservator of the peace, chief correctional officer, chief bailiff, and executive officer of circuit and county courts.
 The Office of the Sheriff includes the Office of the General Counsel and the Office of the Chief of Staff.

 The Office of the Chief of Staff is an extension of the Office of the Sheriff and is responsible for leading agency-wide strategic initiatives, serving as a liaison to external stakeholders, and steering employee engagement and community outreach efforts.
-This office also oversees the Public Affairs and Professional Standards Divisions as well as manages the agency’s non-profit organization and two community advisory boards.
+This office also oversees the Public Affairs Division as well as manages the agency’s non-profit organization and two community advisory boards.
 The Public Affairs Division spearheads the agency’s external communication and public outreach programs and delivers a variety of resources and support to the community.
 Public Affairs personnel are responsible for implementing educational and awareness campaigns, working in conjunction with patrol and enforcement personnel to prevent and disrupt crime, and coordinating public relations.
-The Division administers the agency’s volunteer program and houses the Public Information Unit

 Department of Law Enforcement